Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 The Cyberinfrastructure Knowledge Network is copyrighted by the Indiana University Board of Trustees and is distributed under the BSD 3-Clause License.
 See `LICENSE.txt` for more information.

 ## Acknowledgements
-This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606).
+This research is funded in part through the National Science Foundation under award #2112606, AI Institute for Intelligent CyberInfrastructure with Computational Learning in the Environment (ICICLE).
 ## Reference

 S. Withana and B. Plale, "CKN: An Edge AI Distributed Framework," *2023 IEEE 19th International Conference on e-Science (e-Science)*, Limassol, Cyprus, 2023, pp. 1-10, doi: 10.1109/e-Science58273.2023.10254827.